quilaquedi/word-trail/scripts/README.md

 ## Usage

-All stores are currently tables in a SQLite database, but may connect to Vercel Postgres DBs in the future.
+All stores are currently tables in a local PostgreSQL database.

 ### init-stores